jbdelete/UFDEV/Readme.md

   $ git clone https://github.com/jbdelete/UFDEV.git
 2. Change directory to\
   $ cd UFDEV/install/linux
-3. A. You can open the file\
-   ~UFDEV\install\linux\bashrc_edit.text\
-   and add it to the end of ~/.bashrc\
+  Run the install script and enter the parent directory of UFDEV.
+Copy and paste the MATLABPATH string to the end of your ~/.bashrc
-OR\
-   B. Run the install script.
-It adds the MATLABPATH environment variable automatically. which set the paths for matlab.\
-  $ bash ufdev.sh
+  Close the current bash terminal and open a new one.
+This will echo the paths in the string you just added to your bashrc.
+  After each path it should print "is a Directory".
-4. Add your identity.\
+3. Add your identity.\
 	$ git config --global user.name "John Doe"\
 	$ git config --global user.email johndoe@example.com
-5. Add your editor\
+4. Add your editor\
 	$ git config --global core.editor emacs

 # Using git